IQSS/dataverse/doc/sphinx-guides/source/developers/dependencies.rst

    and add a ``<version>`` tag.
 Many bigger and standard use projects provide those, making the POM much less bloated compared to adding every bit yourself.

-A reduced example, only showing bits relevant to the above cases and usage of an explicit transitive dep directly:
+A reduced example, only showing bits relevant to these cases and usage of an explicit transitive dep directly:

 .. code-block:: xml
     :linenos: